CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

-At a high-level, this method finds the nearest times and indeces both less than and greater than the provided `time` from the time vector in the time-varying parameter (implemented as part of the `LinearInterpolation` trait), draws samples from the corresponding distributions at those times, and takes the weighted average of the sampled values on their time's distance to the given time.
-These implementation details are abstracted from the calling module.
+At a high-level, this method finds the nearest times and indeces both less than and greater than the provided `time` from the time vector in the time-varying parameter (implemented as part of the `LinearInterpolation` trait), draws samples from the corresponding distributions at those times (leveraging our existing infrastructure for the `ProbabilityDistribution` type), and takes the average of the sampled values weighted by distance from the samples' times to the given time.
+These implementation details are abstracted from the calling module by being wrapped up into the two estimation methods presented above.
 However, there is one implementation detail we expose to the user.
 In many cases, we estimate the value of a time-varying parameter at always increasing times (i.e., when we require an agent's viral load and their time since infection is always increasing).
 If we store the index of the last value at which the time-varying parameter was queried, we know that our current value of that parameter must be at a greater index.
 We can use this trick to speed up the process of searching for indeces.

 There is a special case of a time-varying parameter: one that is invertible, meaning that we can instead run an estimation routine on the inverse of the parameter, such as estimating the time at